By Andrew Plaster

 Filton received the benefit of a railway station when the Bristol & South Wales Union Railway was built through the parish and opened its line to New Passage in 1863 with ferries across the Severn.
 This later formed part of the Great Western Railway.
 The original station was near the site of the third and current ‘Filton Abbey Wood’ station.
 A second and much larger railway station, known as Filton Junction, opened in 1910, after the new line to Avonmouth was finished.
 A halt, called Filton Halt (later North Filton Platform) was built on this line at the bottom of Filton Hill for the convenience of factory workers.

 At the dawn of the 20th century, Filton was a small village, still detached from the city of Bristol to the south.
 In 1907 the northern terminus for Bristol Tramways was moved out from Horfield to Filton.
 Perhaps the most important year in Filton's history is 1910 when Sir George WHITE (1854-1916) founded Britain's first large scale aeroplane company.
 Filton's tram depot was turned into a factory; a two acre meadow became an airfield.
 He was an entrepreneur, tramway pioneer, stockbroker, industrialist and philanthropist.
 He introduced the first electric trams to Bristol in 1895 and to London in 1901 He set up a tramway depot in Filton which was later used for tram chassis manufacture.
 He also set up the British and Colonial Aeroplane Company.
 Filton House, which had alternated between being a farmhouse and a gentleman’s residence, became the head office of the company in 1912.
 When Bristol Corporation was required to take over privately owned tramway companies in 1914, he replaced the manufacture of trams by the manufacture of aeroplanes.
+The first successful venture at the company, the country’s first viable plane-maker was the Bristol Boxkite bi-plane, of which 80 were built and sold.
 The company grew rapidly during WW1, building thousands of Bristol Fighters and other aircraft.
 In 1915, as the aircraft works expanded over the original 'flying ground', the Royal Flying Corps was established at Filton Aerodrome in fields at the bottom of Filton Hill.
 Aero-engine production started north of Filton Aerodrome, with the acquisition of Cosmos Engineering in 1920.
 In the same year, the British and Colonial Aeroplane Company became the Bristol Aeroplane Company, often abbreviated to BAC.
 The re-armament programme from 1935 to the outbreak of WW2 saw further expansion of the company.
 East Works on Gypsy Patch Lane and Rodney Works on Filton Hill were established for the production of aero engines.
 With constant expansion of the company’s business, a larger office block called ‘New Filton House’ was built in the Art Deco style of architecture, standing opposite the church.
 It is still embellished with the company’s Pegasus logo.

 FILTON WORKS - BRISTOL BOXKITE CONSTRUCTION